-Benzodiazepines are Sedative Hypnotics which are depressants or sedatives.
 These prescription drugs are prescribed by doctors to alleviate feelings of anxiety, help with insomnia or other sleep disorders.
-“Benzos” are some of the most commonly prescribed medications in psychiatry because they have a number of properties which make them useful in a lot of clinical situations.
+“Benzos” are some of the most commonly prescribed medications in psychiatry because they have a number of properties that make them useful in a lot of clinical situations.

 Doctors may prescribe a benzodiazepine for the following legitimate medical conditions: